At cold enough temperatures, ice can be a suitable building material, but why stop at a simple igloo? Enter the ice palace, if you can stand the cold.

 - Half the settings of Battlefield 2142 are located in a Europe that is steadily being overtaken by massive glaciers.
 The other half are the African settings that all the survivors are trying to occupy.

-- In Secret Of Mana, the Ice Palace deep inside the Ice Country, a frozen castle filled with icy monsters.
+- In Secret of Mana, the Ice Palace deep inside the Ice Country, a frozen castle filled with icy monsters.
 Strangely enough, the Mana Seed of Fire can be found here, after being smuggled into the palace by the Frost Gigas, also known as Santa Claus.
 Yes, Santa Claus.
+And later, in the prequel Children of Mana, a snowed in castle appears.

 - Played straight in one level of Light Crusader — except the boss turns out to be a fire-breathing dragon.

-- St. Hermelin High School is transformed into one of these in the Snow Queen Quest of Shin Megami Tensei: Persona.
+- St. Hermelin High School is transformed into a crystalline fortress of ice and snow in the Snow Queen Quest in Persona 1.

 - The Winter Palace in the Faerie Lea world in Dragon Quest V. Once the winter curse is broken upon returning, the palace melts and becomes a T'n'T board.

-- World of Warcraft has the Icecrown Citadel, shown above.
+- World of Warcraft has the Icecrown Citadel, the throne of the Lich King.
 A fortress constructed from metal containing the blood of an Old God, built atop and within a titanic glacier.
 Not a nice place to visit.

 - The fifth boss of Purple resides in such castle.